A word about this COVID thing.

 You must bring a mask as required by multiple goverment citadels.
 Some students are electing to stay in hotels during their advanced classes.

-Our schedule is posted through mid October.
+Our schedule is posted through November.
 For those whose classes were postponed during the shutdown, they're make up class will take precedent in scheduling above new requests.
 We will make ever effort to re-schedule any affected class.

 What sets us apart?